 Know that there’s no need for any type of unfaithfulness.
-If you’re unhappy, leave.
+If you’re unhappy and you think your wife or husband doesn’t love you any longer, leave.

 Yes, it really is that simple because sometimes cutting people out of your life is the only reasonable thing to do.
 Continuing to live an unsatisfying life only leads to more of the same.

 Have you noticed that your spouse never listens to you when you talk?